Medical Egg Freezing

 3. Freezing of the eggs:

 The eggs are frozen in the laboratory using a method known as vitrification.
 The eggs can then be stored until you’re ready to use them, when they can be thawed and used for IVF.

 Egg freezing is a relatively new procedure, because of the complications involved in preserving eggs.
 The fact that the egg is the largest cell in the body and high in water content makes it difficult to freeze safely.
 Traditional cryopreservation technology caused crystals which resulted in damage to a high proportion of eggs, making freezing unviable.

-- What are the success rates of egg freezing?
+What are the success rates of egg freezing?

 Current pregnancy rates following the use of thawed, vitrified eggs have begun to rival those achieved when fresh, unfrozen eggs are used.
 Thousands of babies have been born worldwide to those who have recovered from cancer and other serious illness, following egg vitrification.

-- Evolution of fertility preservation
+Evolution of fertility preservation:

 In Ireland, 16,966 women of child-bearing age (15-44) were diagnosed with cancer between 2000 and 2009.
 This equates to an average of 1,885 cancer patients annually who could potentially become infertile.
-It is estimated that in the near future, one in 250 young adults will be long-term survivors of cancer.
+It’s estimated that in the near future, one in 250 young adults will be long-term survivors of cancer.

 Prior to the advent of fertility preservation, female cancer sufferers had few options when it came to preserving their fertility in the face of cancer treatment.